velvia/msgpack4s/README.md

 * Simple, type-safe API
 * Extensible via `Codec` type classes
+* Designed and tested for long binary streaming applications
 * Directly unpacks maps, sequences, and any non-cyclic nested sequences/maps to Scala immutable collections
 * Can unpack `Map[Any, Any]` or `Map[String, Any]` without extra code, unlike msgpack-scala
 * No extra dependencies.
 No need to build a separate Java library.